sepal-contrib/sepal_mgci/doc/en.rst

 Calculation from task
 ^^^^^^^^^^^^^^^^^^^^^

 If the computation can't be done on the fly, a new file containing the id of the task is created and stored in the `../module_results/sdg_indicators/mgci/tasks` folder.
 This file will help you to track the status of the task at any moment.
-To do so, you only have to search this file in your SEPAL environment using the navigator by clicking on the "search file" button, and then clicking over the "Calculate MGCI" button and the result will be displayed if the process status is completed.
+To do so, you only have to search this file in your SEPAL environment using the navigator by clicking on the :guilabel:`search file` button, and then clicking over the :guilabel:`Calculate MGCI` button and the result will be displayed if the process status is completed.

 .. tip:: an alternative way to track the progress of the task is by using the `GEE task tracker <https://code.earthengine.google.com/tasks>`_, there you can find the tasks that are running on the server.